 I think I always had a strong passion towards Paris-Roubaix, there’s just something about that race.
 There’s a level of drama it has that doesn’t exist in any other race on the calendar.
 It was always the race that I looked forward to watching before I started racing it.
 I mean the races in Belgium are part of the same family and they fit into the same category but in my eyes they’re just not on the same level as Paris-Roubaix.

 But if you talk to Italians or Belgians, Tour of Flanders is the be-all-and-end all and Paris-Roubaix is just an afterthought for whatever reason.
-But Paris-Roubaix is the jam and I think it’s sort of the last type of race that I can be good at.
+But Paris-Roubaix is my jam and I think it’s sort of the last type of race that I can be good at.
 In this sport you see the trend of the races are changing and getting harder and hillier and more suited to smaller riders.
 So we kind of have these last races to hang onto to hope to do well at, for me that’s Paris-Roubaix.
 It’s the one race I do all year which I’m not at a weight disadvantage, because I just weigh a lot more than everybody else being 6 ft 5.

 What’s the craziest thing you’ve seen in the peloton this year?